-By delivering a personalized experience, the brand surprised and delighted its members into staying excited about and loyal to Orangetheory Fitness.
+By delivering a personalised experience, the brand surprised and delighted its members into staying excited about and loyal to Orangetheory Fitness.

 2. easyJet Celebrates 20 Years of Memories

-Alongside a TV ad campaign showing one family’s journey, the easyJet team made their customers feel part of the airline’s history through personalized emails.
-With a strong focus on customized copy and eye-catching visuals, they crafted a series of emails based on customer data, telling stories about traveling with easyJet that were unique to each customer.
+Alongside a TV ad campaign showing one family’s journey, the easyJet team made their customers feel part of the airline’s history through personalised emails.
+With a strong focus on customised copy and eye-catching visuals, they crafted a series of emails based on customer data, telling stories about traveling with easyJet that were unique to each customer.

 — easyJet (@easyJet) September 14, 2015

 Asking easyJet fliers to get involved sparked an organic, customer-driven snowball effect.
-With personalization driving the project, the responses and results were phenomenal:
+With personalisation driving the project, the responses and results were phenomenal: